BlackMirrorz/ARKitBusinessCard/README.md

 ![Business Card Template](https://www.blackmirrorz.tech/images/BlackMirrorz/ARBusinessCardScreenShots/businessCardLayout.png)

 The use of a template makes the creation of interactive business cards simple, without the need for manually calculating the position of interactive buttons, and labels etc.  And means that you can easily configure the app to detect as many different business cards as you need.

+There are 2 Templates:

+ 1. `BusinessCardTemplateA` (which doesn't show the users image),
+ 2. `BusinessCardTemplateB` (which shows the users image).

+If you are using the 1st template you must currently provide an image, which for the sake of simplicity; add an image of the cardholder to the `Assetts` folder and name it like so: firstname+surname e.g. JoshRobbins.png

 The `BusinessCardData Struct` formats all the data needed for each element of the business card to work: